 Eggplants: It's best to use small elongated Japanese eggplants in this recipe.
 I leave them unpeeled.

-Kosher salt and black pepper: If using fine salt, you should reduce the amount you use, or the chips could end up too salty
+Kosher salt and black pepper: If using fine salt, you should reduce the amount you use, or the chips could end up too salty.

 Garlic powder: Another tasty option is onion powder.

-It’s easy!
-Scroll down to the recipe card for the detailed instructions.
+Making these eggplant chips is easy!
+Scroll down to the recipe card for detailed instructions.
 Here are the basic steps:

-3. Bake them for about 10 minutes per side at 450°F.
+- Bake them until browned and crispy, 10-15 minutes per side at 450°F.

 Keep in mind that even after all these efforts, homemade vegetable chips that you bake in your oven will not be as crispy as commercial ones.